insiyaarsi/mediscribe-ai/project_memory.md

    - Everything runs in GitHub Codespaces
    - Server runs from `/workspaces/mediscribe-ai/backend/` directory
    - Start server with: `uvicorn main:app --reload --host 0.0.0.0 --port 8000`
+   - Test with Swagger UI at `/docs`

 5. **No Emojis Rule:**
    - Student explicitly requested NO EMOJIS in code, UI, or comments
    - Use icons from libraries (Lucide React) instead
    - Keep everything professional

+6. **Medical Dictionary Maintenance:**
+   - All medical terms in medical_categories.py
+   - When new terms appear in "unknown" category, add them to appropriate dictionary
+   - Document which terms were added and why

 ### Special Instructions for Consistency